emilymaitan/raytracer/README.md

 For Windows, use `gradlew.bat` instead.

 # Known Bugs #
 - Camera transformations are not correctly implemented.

+# Fixed Bugs #
+- Phong illumination now correctly calculates specular highlights.
+- All light sources are now correctly parsed and parallel light has been fixed.
+- Matrix multiplication now works properly, and non-square multiplication is supported!
+- Proper error message for not existing files!

-# Features #
+# New Features #
-- Parse and validate XML scene files.
+- Parse Triangles.
-- Create images of scene files and ray directions.
+- Shadows.
-- Phong illumination.
+- Basic Reflection.

+# Sources for this project
+- "Shirley/Marshner": Fundamentals of Computer Graphics

 # Troubleshooting